drunomics/swiper-gallery/README.md

 To enable the gallery, the field formatter for a media gallery must be set to `Swiper gallery` ([Gallery formatter](#gallery-formatter)).

 Since the viewmodes of the slides & preview are also configurable, they should be set up first ([Image viewmodes](#image-viewmodes)).

+It is important to use a separate image style for the gallery slides since it is necessary to alter the image tags to be able to lazy load them with swiper.
+This is done in a preprocess hook (see swiper_gallery_preprocess_image()).

 ### Image viewmodes